WiseLibs/better-sqlite3/API.md

 ### .close() -> *this*

 Closes the database connection.
 After invoking this method, no statements/transactions can be created or executed.
-When all resources have been released, the `close` event will be fired.

 ### *get* .open -> *boolean*